 What Are The Risk Factors For Chalazion In Children?

 - Eyelid hygiene and care: Studies show that the collection and deposition of debris or foreign bodies on the eyelids can cause chalazion development.
-Regular cleaning of eyelids to remove any deposits can help prevent chalazion.
+Regular cleaning and washing of eyelids to remove any deposits can help prevent chalazion.

 - Acne rosacea: Acne rosacea is a chronic skin condition of unknown etiology wherein the central part of the face, that is, the cheeks, eyes, and nose, becomes red and flushed (8).
 This inflammatory condition can affect the skin surrounding the eyes and eyelids, causing chalazion development (6) (9).